shinken-solutions/shinken/doc/source/10_troubleshooting/troubleshooting_shinken.rst

   - :ref:`I am getting an OSError [Errno 24] Too many open files <OSError too many files open>`
   - :ref:`Notification emails have generic-host instead of host_name <Notification emails have generic-host instead of host_name>`
   - :ref:`Thruk/Multisite reporting doesn't work using Shinken 1.2 <Reporting does not work with Shinken 1.2>`
-  - :ref:`Pyro MemoryError during configuration distribution by the Arbiter to other daemons(satellites) <How to identify the source of a Pyro MemoryError>`